 What Happens If You Don’t Floss?

-Consistent flossing will improve your oral hygiene because it removes plaque buildup.
-If you neglect to use dental floss, the food particles and plaque will cause gum irritation, which makes your gum tissue become sensitive.
+Consistently flossing with a proper technique improves your oral hygiene by removing plaque buildup.
+If you neglect to use dental floss, the food particles and plaque irritate your gums, making the tissues more sensitive.
 If it’s your first time flossing in months, chances are your gums will bleed.
-If you don’t floss, ease your way into it.
-Soon enough, you’ll wonder why you never did it in the first place!
+Try easing your way into, and eventually you’ll wonder why you never did it in the first place!

 When Should You Floss?